Azure/azure-sdk-for-java/sdk/cosmos/changelog/README.md

 ### 3.3.2
  - ChangeFeedProcessor; fixes and extra logging related to the creations of the lease documents.
  - Port consistency policy bug fix (see https://github.com/Azure/azure-cosmosdb-java/pull/196)
+ - ChangeFeedProcessor: fix a race condition issue where the lease document has been updated while we are trying to write the current state like when check-pointing the continuation token.

 ### 3.3.1
 - Added @JsonIgnore on getLogger in JsonSerializable